-- 9. The Academy calls on its members to respond quickly to any discrimination, harassment, or bullying that may occur in the work and study environment and creates appropriate conditions for such a response, respecting everyone's privacy. - 10.
+- 9. The Academy calls on its members to respond quickly to any discrimination, harassment, or bullying that may occur in the work and study environment and creates appropriate conditions for such a response, respecting everyone's privacy, including conditions for anonymous reporting.
+[07.02.2024] - 10.
 The Academy takes all complaints, incidents, and repeated allegations of discrimination, harassment, or bullying seriously and does not ignore them. - 11.
 The Rector appoints an Equal Treatment Officer from among the staff of the Academy, whose task is to advise students and staff on matters of gender equality and equal treatment, including in cases of discrimination, harassment, and bullying. - 12.
 If a student or staff member feels discriminated against, harassed, or bullied by someone in the Academy, the person concerned should be informed immediately that such behaviour is not acceptable.
 This may be done through the Equal Treatment Officer, the head of a structural unit, the Head of the Registry and Student Affairs Department, or a member of the Rector's Office. - 13.
-If a student or employee notices discrimination or witnesses bullying or harassment, it is important to pay attention to the incident, talk to the person being discriminated against or bullied, and, if necessary, report the event to the Equal Treatment Officer.
+If a student or employee notices discrimination or witnesses bullying or harassment, it is important to pay attention to the incident, talk to the person being discriminated against or bullied, and, if necessary, report the event to the Equal Treatment Officer. - 131.
+If the Equal Treatment Officer has received enough evidence to suspect discrimination, harassment or bullying, he/she informs the Rector, who will take a decision on the case, initiates an internal conciliation or set up an impartial committee to investigate the case.
+[07.02.2024]